natalieagus/50002/docs/Labs/lab4.md

 ## Datapath
-Before thinking about states, it helps to be very explicit about the **datapath** that the controller will drive.
+Before thinking about states, it helps to be very explicit about the **datapath** (hardware) that the controller will drive.
 The datapath for this **automated tester** we are building should contain:

 1. **Registered Adder Block** (you can use either with or without write enable)
    * Your `registered_rca` that takes `a[7:0]`, `b[7:0]` and produces a registered sum `s[7:0]`.